What is a glider?

-It achieves forward speeds of up to 40km/day using wings and rudders.
-It is semi-piloted from the shore, which means that it uses ocean currents to move, but it goes to specific locations where the pilot wants it to.
-Once the waypoints are pre-programmed, the glider is free to collect physical and biogeochemical ocean data for months and over thousands of kilometers, thanks to the various sensors mounted on it.
-After having collected data the glider ends its journey by surfacing and transmitting its position for recovery.
+Once the waypoints are pre-programmed, the glider is free to collect physical and biogeochemical ocean observations for months and over thousands of kilometers with its various sensors and instruments.
+After having collected ocean observations, the glider ends its journey by surfacing and transmitting its position for recovery.

 - Ocean sound and color

 - Fish tracking